At a Glance

 - FPDS is accredited by the Mississippi Association of Independent Schools.

 - All students participate in both physical education and recess daily and receive weekly instruction in art, library, music, and technology.
+Lower grade students attend Word Works, and our upper grade students attend Elevate.
+These classes offer enrichment in writing, creating, and publishing.
+FPDS sixth graders attend Biblical Leadership as a nine-week rotation.

 After-School Activities & Athletics